 There are many scholarship schemes available specifically for Indian students which can be checked directly from the respective University websites.
 Scholarships are also available for international students which are widely available from individual universities and it can cover up to 100% of tuition fees.

 The Korean Government offers generous scholarships (full tuition fees, airfare, and monthly living allowance) to international students who learn the Korean language before commencing the actual degree program.
+Check out the top scholarships for international students to study in South Korea.

 1) Master’s course: 3 years (1 year of Korean language course & 2 years of master’s course)